Nathaniel L Baker, M.S.

 I am currently a research biostatistician within the Department of Public Health Sciences.

 The Department is housed within the College of Medicine at the Medical University of South Carolina in Charleston.
-I completed my undergraduate degree at Augusta State
+I completed my undergraduate work at Augusta State

 University where I earned a Bachelor of Science in Mathematics

 with Minor work in Chemistry (2005).
 In the time between my undergraduate and graduate work, I taught High School Mathematics at Hephzibah High School in Hephzibah, Georgia.

 I followed teaching by completing my Master of Science in Biostatistics from the Medical College of Georgia (2008).

 My Masters thesis was completed under the guidance of Varghese George, PhD.

 My research interests include statistical modeling of correlated data and statistical graphic techniques and their application to the mechanisms of substance use and abuse; particularly sex differences.

 Address: Nathan Baker